Snake69/MELGenUtils/Docs/Readme.md

 ---------------

 \
-MELGenKey is a work-in-progress and not all menu functions are available with the current version (v20250926).
-As new functions become available and/or improvements are made to the application new versions of MELGenKey will become available.\
+MELGenUtils is a work-in-progress and not all menu functions are available with the current version (v20251201).
+As new functions become available and/or improvements are made to the application new versions of MELGenUtils will become available.\
 \
-Also, see \"Help/Info/Docs -\> MELGenKey Development History\".\
+Also, see \"Help/Info/Docs -\> MELGenUtils Development History\".\
 \
 \
 \